boconnor2017/hesiod-vcf5/README.md

 cd hesiod-vcf5/
 ```

-## This is my first time running this script...
+## PATH 1: This is my first time running this script...
 The first time you run this script you will need to setup your config files.
 Don't worry, the prompts below will guide you through the process.

 To create lab environment configuration, use the `-lev` parameter and walk through the CLI prompt: